Picking up the tab: How alcohol abuse drives up costs for health, life and auto insurance

 Before you belly up to the bar for another beer or martini, consider this sobering news.

-In the United States, the overall cost of excessive drinking was estimated at $223.5 billion in 2006, according to a study published in the American Journal of Preventive Medicine in November 2011.
+In the United States, the overall cost of excessive drinking is estimated at $223.5 billion, according to a study published in the American Journal of Preventive Medicine.
 That amounts to $746 per person, with the bulk of the cost attributed to binge drinking.
 Seventy-two percent of this tab came from lost productivity and 11 percent from increased health care costs.
-Here's a breakdown of costs related to alcohol consumption when it comes to health, life and comprehensive auto insurance.
+Here’s a breakdown of costs related to alcohol consumption when it comes to health, life and comprehensive auto insurance.

 Of the $24.6 billion in health care expenditures attributed to alcohol, 43 percent came from specialty treatment for alcohol abuse and dependence, according to the study.
 Another 21 percent resulted from hospitalizations for other medical conditions stemming from excessive drinking.

 If you are struggling with alcoholism or have a history of alcohol abuse, follow these guidelines for health insurance and treatment:

 1. Talk to an agent.
-If you apply for individual health coverage on your own and you have a history of alcoholism, you may get denied – fast.
+If you apply for individual health coverage on your own and you have a history of alcoholism, you may get denied.
 In this case, a health insurance agent or broker can check with three to five health insurers on your behalf without divulging your identity.
 Together, you can compare options to find the best plan.

 2. Know your coverage.
 Most major insurance companies cover alcohol addiction rehab, says Dr. Moshe Lewis, a pain management specialist in Redwood City, Calif.
 The amount of coverage can vary, depending on your plan and medical history.
-Check with your insurance provider to make sure you understand exactly where you stand regarding outpatient visits, inpatient visits and other rehab costs.
+Check with your insurance provider to make sure you understand exactly where you stand regarding outpatient or inpatient visits in addition to other rehab costs.

 3. Consider other options.
 Some nonprofit recovery programs have sliding fee scales and flexible payment plans, Lewis says.
 Additionally, the county or city where you live may offer a program for free or at a low cost.